 As a SaaS business leader, you understand the critical importance of the customer experience with your product.
 That’s why SaaS companies collect reams of raw data on prospects and their activities within marketing efforts as well as freemium plans and other trial programs.
 In fact, there’s so much data that your sales and marketing teams can struggle to wrap their arms around the most salient points, and could end up making poorly timed or inapt decisions.
-Rather than struggle with data, utilize the best SaaS marketing strategies that implement lead scoring model.
+Rather than struggle with data, utilize the best SaaS marketing strategies that implement lead scoring model(s).

 This practice not only maximizes the impact of your data but unifies your teams and builds efficiency into your marketing and sales activities.